triton-inference-server/hugectr_backend/samples/dcn/README.md

 < Content-Length: 0
 < Content-Type: text/plain
 ```
-## 4. Run DCN Client
+## 4. Run DCN client
-The Client libraries and examples image are available in the NVIDIA container repository at the following location: https://ngc.nvidia.com/catalog/containers/nvidia:tritonserver.
+The Client libraries image are available in the NVIDIA container repository at the following location: https://ngc.nvidia.com/catalog/containers/nvidia:tritonserver.

-The Clinet tags are <xx.yy>-py3-clientsdk, Where <xx.yy> is the version that you want to pull.For stability considerations, we recommend using 20.10.
-Hugectr backend provided a client example for your reference, The input data is generated in `1.Download the dataset and preprocess` part
+The client tags are <xx.yy>-py3-clientsdk, Where <xx.yy> is the version that you want to pull.For stability considerations, we recommend using 20.10.
+HugeCTR Backend provided a client example for your reference, The input data is generated in `1.Download the dataset and preprocess` part.

+If the key value type of the embedding table is I64, please change the **dtype** of "CATCOLUMN" input data from "**uint32**" to "**int64**" in dcn_client.py.

 ```shell.
 $ docker run --rm --net=host -v /hugectr_backend/samples/dcn:/dcn nvcr.io/nvidia/tritonserver:20.10-py3-clientsdk python3 /dcn/dcn_client.py
 ```